azizarizaldi/azizarizaldi/README.md

 ### Hi, I'm Aziz Arif Rizaldi 👋

-👨🏻‍💻 I currently work as a Software Engineer.
+👨🏻‍💻 I currently work as a Software Engineer and Freelance Web Applications Developer.

 🛠️ I have experience in: